nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Encapsulation - Exercise/PizzaCalories/README.md

 	"[Topping type name] weight should be in the range [1..50]."

 Make a test in your main method that reads a single dough and a topping after that and prints their calories.

+### Step 5.
+Create a Pizza Class!

+A Pizza should have a name, some toppings, and dough.
+Make use of the two classes you made earlier.
+In addition, a Pizza should have public getters for its name, the number of toppings, and the total calories.
+The total calories are calculated by summing the calories of all the ingredients a Pizza has.
+Create the class using a proper constructor, expose a method for adding a topping, a public setter for the dough, and a getter for the total calories.

+The input for a Pizza consists of several lines.
+On the first line is the Pizza name and on the second line, you will get input for the dough.
+On the next lines, you will receive every topping the Pizza has.

+If the creation of the Pizza was successful, print on a single line the name of the Pizza and the total calories it has.